-- Apply a comprehensive understanding of 21st century workforce skills as they relate to success in the modern business environment. - 2.
+- 1. Apply a comprehensive understanding of 21st century workforce skills as they relate to success in the modern business environment. - 2.
 Collaborate successfully and develop successful group or team relationships that support organizational goals in both the public and private sectors. - Implement of Emotional intelligence/Soft skills for managing themselves and others in the work environment.

+Major Core Requirements (12 units) Units

 MGMT 1 Introduction to Management 3

 MGMT 3 Human Resource Management 3

 MGMT 5 Organization and Management 3

 CBIS 13 Management Information Systems 3

 Major Elective Requirements (9 units)